 New York’s Fulton County and Montgomery County are truly rich in resources for business and industry.
-This central New York area offers unique for manufacturing, warehousing, and distribution operations and is very attractive to companies who are reshoring operations after years of investment abroad:
+This central New York area offers unique opportunities for manufacturing, warehousing and distribution operations and is very attractive to companies who are reshoring operations after years of investment abroad:

 - A 21st century workforce

 - Accessibility via road to vital northeast markets

 - Port access in Albany for international transport

 - Affordable real estate

 - Shovel-ready sites for businesses large and small

 Ample Choices for Businesses Large and Small